 It is expected that program participants will immerse themselves completely in the experience and be free of all other duties.
 Participants are expected to attend all sessions except in the case of an emergency.

 The program fee covers class materials, most meals and accommodations at the Allen Center.
 Travel expenses (including airfare) are the responsibility of the participant.
-Payment is due in US dollars upon receipt of invoice.
+Enrollment is not confirmed until full payment is received.
+Payment may accompany the application or an invoice may be requested.
+Full payment is due within 30 days of the invoice date.
+If the participant is enrolling within 30 days of the program’s start date, full payment is due immediately.

 Enrollment in Kellogg programs is highly competitive, and seats will not be guaranteed until your payment is received.